Read the full story in Vila Times issue 141 on Monday

 It has been announced that “effective immediately, applicants to Vanuatu’s DSP Citizenship Program will have the opportunity to make payments in Bitcoin, through the Vanuatu Information Centre.”

-And this news release has been instantly picked up by Ben Moshinsky, author of the reputable international online business magazine Business Insider, who started a chain of world wide publications, which included Bloomberg, Newsweek, Fortune Magazine, Financial Times (all having strict rules and requirements, prohibiting authors to publish unverified information), and many other media sources in Australia, Russia, Japan, Switzerland, Britain and other countries.
+And this news release has been instantly picked up by Ben Moshinsky, author of the reputable international online business magazine Business Insider, who started a chain of world wide publications, which included Bloomberg, Newsweek, Fortune Magazine, Financial Times (all have strict rules and requirements, prohibiting authors to publish unverified information), and many other media sources in Australia, Russia, Japan, Switzerland, Britain and other countries.

 As a result, Vanuatu got its 15 minutes of world fame.
 Which would be a good story for Vanuatu, drawing more investment money to the Government of Vanuatu, reportedly being in desperate need of funds.